-[in] hResponse For synchronous requests is NULL.
-For

-asynchronous requests, an uninitialized response

-object that has to be passed to TWPResponseWrite.

-[in] pData request body to send to the server.

-[in] uLength The length of the data.
+Pointer to an instance of TWPRequest that was passed to TWPLookupUrls call.
+For synchronous requests is NULL.
+For asynchronous requests, an uninitialized response object that has to be passed to TWPResponseWrite. request body to send to the server.
+The length of the data. if request URL was set successfully.
+Predefined error codes or a custom return code.
+This value will be returned from TWPLookupUrls to the application.

 TWP_RESULT (TWPFnRequestReceive)(TWPRequest pRequest,

 void pBuffer,

-unsigned int uBufferLength, unsigned int puLength)
+unsigned int uBufferLength,

+unsigned int puLength)